AIRTucha/amonad/README.md

 #### isSuccess

-It exists as a stand alone function which checks wether object of any type is *Success*
+It exists as a stand-alone function which checks whether an object of any type is *Success*

 ```typescript
 isSuccess<T>(obj: any): obj is Success<T>
 ```

-Moreover *Result* has a method dedicated to the same goal.
+Moreover, *Result* has a method dedicated to the same goal.

 ```typescript
 Result<T, E>.prototype.isSuccess(): obj is Success<T, E>